Aduoduo/hello-world/README.md

 # hello-world
-this is the first time I use Github, begin with hello world!
+This is the first time I use Github, begin with hello world!
+Trying to embrace the programming world.